zmcartor/zmcartor.github.com/about.md

 **About Myself**

 I’m a pragmatic thinker who believes there is no such thing as a perfect program, just some are more optimal than others.
 When it comes to a problem I’m having trouble solving, I feel it’s better to take a walk in the park and let my subconscious have a crack at it.
-I have a wide technical skill range that includes work in the secret agent-esque world of information security, teaching and mentoring students in programming, and am involved in the Columbus start-up scene.
+I have a wide technical skill range that includes work in the secret agent-esque world of information security, teaching and mentoring students in programming.
 What makes me different from ‘just another coder’ is my ability to creatively explain highly technical concepts to non-technical people.
 I love teaching.
 Each student brings their own point of view which makes me approach the subject matter in ways I would have never considered.

 **Why I love Programming**